 • Very likely to have a particular and possibly unusual hero now.
 Perhaps a sniper who crawled through enemy territory with venomous snakes slithering over them.

 • Physically looks more like a “teenager” with longer legs and feet: so long they don’t know where to put them or do with them

 • They take an interest in new foods: they might love the smell of coffee now

-• In the state of disarray, they were very angry and even menacing, kind of like turning into Hulk.
+• In the irritable period, they were very angry and even menacing, kind of like turning into Hulk.
 But now they are calm and pleasant.

 Cowboy in the Saddle

 • Puts themselves in a fully responsible position over a large-ish situation.
 For instance, they set up an imaginary house with boxes or chairs and they pretend to be the Dad, Mom, or full architect of the whole thing who has to “think of everything.”

 • They fully take over any lesson taught.
 They are very much like a “cowboy in the saddle” now.
 If you tell them energy increases mass, they are apt to grab a ball and start trying it.
 Or if you are charting something in a science experiment, they take over the charting.

 • They imagine going to big places and how they would operate.
 They want to go to the Mediterranean Sea.
 But they’ll bring a jacket.
 In case it gets cold.